ebaligand/methylation_analysis_of_nanopore_data/README.md

 ```bash
 nano copy_fast5.sh
 ```
-A nano page opens and you can copy the following bash script inside :
+A nano page opens and you can copy the following bash script inside:
 ```bash
 todo
 ```

-- Step 3 : start the following script in the screen (because it can be long) :
+- Step 3 : start the last script in the screen (because it can be long) with this code:
 ```bash
 bash copy_fast5.sh
 ```